oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

 	* `--run_minified_tests` - Runs tests on both minified and non-minified code.
 	* `--check_coverage` - Checks frontend test coverage..
 	* `--download_combined_frontend_spec_file` - Downloads the combined frontend spec file.
+   * `--specs_to_run` - Takes a comma-delimited list of frontend files and runs the frontend tests only on the files specified.
+   * `--run_on_changed_files_in_branch` - Runs only the frontend tests for files that have been altered in the current branch.

 - `make run_tests.typescript` - Runs the TypeScript checks, ensures type safety and catches potential errors in TypeScript code.
 **Flag:**